 - B. established and/or consented utilities; or - C. the maintenance of existing drains or ponds, including within road reserves. - vii.
 Any test pits or boreholes necessary as part of a geotechnical assessment or contaminated land assessment where the ground is reinstated to existing levels within 48 hours. - viii.
-Outside the central city, any excavation for interment within the Special Purpose (Cemetery) zone, urupa, or any legally established private cemetery or pet cemetery. - ix.
+Outside the Central City, any excavation for interment within the Special Purpose (Cemetery) zone, urupa, or any legally established private cemetery or pet cemetery. - ix.
 Cultivation and cropping activities in Rural zones, including in relation to the erection of structures not requiring building consent. - x.
 Maintenance and operational earthworks at Bromley Sewage Ponds. - xi.
 The construction of fire ponds, stock tracks and vehicle access tracks in Rural zones.
-Rule 9.1.2.2.1 - 9.1.2.2.5 of Chapter 9 are of particular relevance. - xii.
-Earthworks undertaken by Christchurch City Council or Canterbury Regional Council to maintain or upgrade their own parks and reserves. - xiii.
-Any filling or excavation for the maintenance or establishment of farm access tracks provided the finished ground level is maintained within 200mm of natural ground level, and that filling and excavation is limited to a total of not more than 100m/ha. - xiv.
-Outside the central city, composting or silage making. - xv.
+Rule 9.1.2.2.1 9.1.2.2.5 of Chapter 9 are of particular relevance. - xii.
+Earthworks undertaken by the Christchureh City Council or Canterbury Regional Council to maintain or upgrade their own parks and reserves. - xiii.
+Any filling or excavation for the maintenance or establishment of farm access tracks provided the finished ground level is maintained within 200mm of natural ground level, and that filling and excavation is limited to a total of not more than 100m3/ha. - xiv.
+Outside the Central City, composting or silage making. - xv.
 Earthworks that are required for the removal of contaminants regulated by the Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011. - xvi.
 Within a Site of Ecological Significance listed in Schedule A of Appendix 9.1.6.1, earthworks associated with indigenous vegetation clearance, that meets activity specific standard a. i. for Rule 9.1.4.1 P1, are exempt only from meeting the specified volume limit for the relevant 'Overlay' identified in Table 9 to Rule 8.5A.2.1. - xvii.
 Earthworks to a depth no greater than 0.6 metres in the Industrial General Zone (North Belfast). - b.
-The following earthworks are exempt from the provisions of Rule 8.5A.2.3 RD6: - i. earthworks for rammed post holes for fencing, planting holes for trees and plants, the maintenance of existing farm tracks and existing farm ponds, the cultivation of existing pasture, or cropping; or - ii. earthworks for offal pits within Kaitorete Spit (ID 64) identified in Schedule 9.5.6.2; or - iii. earthworks for purposes other than i. or ii., which do not exceed a depth of 0.6 metres.
+The following earthworks are exempt from the provisions of Rule 8.5A.2.3 RD6: - i. earthworks for rammed post holes for fencing, planting holes for trees and plants, the maintenance of existing farm tracks and existing farm ponds, the cultivation of existing pasture, or cropping; or - ii. earthworks for offal pits within Kaitoerete Spit (ID 64) identified in Schedule 9.5.6.2 which do not exceed dimensions of 2 metres x 2 metres x 1.5 metres; or - iii. earthworks for purposes other than i. or ii., which do not exceed a depth of 0.6 metres.